allysmith343/dataviz/index.md

 #### Welcome to my Data Visualization portfolio.
 Below is a link to my final project where a classmate and I mapped every Rubik's Cube European Competition from 1982 to 2021.
-Then, I showcase my labs for the course.
-As I learned more about JavaScript, CSS, and HTML, you can see my visualizations improved.
+Then, I showcase my labs from the course.
+As I learned more about JavaScript, CSS, and HTML, my visualizations improved.

 <style>
   .viz-grid {